 Relevant: Writing a fantasy novel will help me get my idea out in the world and establish myself as an author.

 Time-Bound: My manuscript will be completed and ready to be published in 12 months.

 It’s Time To Set Your Goals

-Use our Goal Setting Planner to write, set and achieve your goals.
+Use our Goal Setting Workbook to write, set and achieve your goals.
 Click the link below Set Goals Today!